Scientific Name

 Origin

-The native range of Cheiridopsis denticulata is from Lüderitz in Namibia southwards through the Richtersveld and Namaqualand in the Northern Cape to the northern parts of the Western Cape province of South Africa.
+The native range of Cheiridopsis denticulata extends from Lüderitz in Namibia southwards through the Richtersveld and Namaqualand in the Northern Cape to the northern parts of the Western Cape province of South Africa.
 It grows on flats or slopes.

 Description